AymanIbnouennadre/Hackathon_Backend/README.md

-# 🚀 Hackathon_Backend – DyslexiaCare API
+# 🚀 Hackathon_Backend – DyslexiaCare APIs WITH FAST API FRAMEWORK

 This is the backend repository for **DyslexiaCare**, an AI-powered assistive platform for children with dyslexia.
 It provides essential services such as speech-to-text (STT), text-to-speech (TTS), image-to-text (OCR), and chatbot functionalities.
 Built using Python and open-source AI models, this backend powers the core assistive features of the platform.